FactomProject/FactomDocs/whitepaper.md

 Factom is a method of decentralized structure for collecting and packaging data.
 Bitcoin does this too, but it has a requirement for total consistency over many thousand servers worldwide.
 Distributing the world's records to every Bitcoin server presents a substantial bandwidth challenge.

 At its heart, Factom is a network of federated servers.
 These servers rotate responsibility for different aspects of the system.
-No single server is permanently in control of the system.
+No single server is permanently in control of the system, or part of a system.

 Factom implements a Protocol Stack for Bitcoin 2.0 Applications.
 The layers in this stack are: